ibm-functions/shell-project-plugin/README.md

 ...
 ```

 The `wsk` commands have been modified to manage assets belonging to the project only.
 E.g `wsk action list` shows only the project actions.
-For now only `wsk action list` and `wsk action update` have been changed.
-There is a plan to change the rest of the wsk commands.

 ## Adding a project to the Cloud Shell